matzehecht/EinsatzMonitor-Alarm-PDF-Converter/README.md

 Do you want to contribute?
 Don't hesitate to report bugs or send feature requests.
 Please use the issues function for that.
 You're also welcome if you want to help me to implement this tool.
 You only have to fork this repo -> code on that fork and then send me a PR.
-Please use the dev branch for new features and do not code on the master branch if it is not a hotfix.
+Be sure to use the current state of the `main` branch before requesting a merge.
-Be sure to use the current state of the parent branch (dev or master) before requesting a merge.
+For the commit messages: Please use the format defined in [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).

 ### Want to use it?